moiscraycray/Personal-Portfolio-RAILS-VERSION/README.md

 I would like to implement a function for the side navigation where it initially appears invisible, and fades in as the user scrolls away from the cover video.

 I would also like to fix the smooth scrolling effect in the future.

+Another feature I would like to fix is the cover video.
+Instead of using an iframe tag, I want to find a solution where I can load the video file directly using a video tag.